abinit/abinit/doc/tutorial/paral_images.md

 ![courbe 1](paral_images_assets/curve1.png)

-Total energy as a function of OH distance for the path computed with 12 images and tolimg=0.0001 (which is very close to the x coordinate of the proton: first coordinate of xangst for the 8th atom in the output file).
+Total energy as a function of OH distance for the path computed with 12 images and [[tolimg]]=0.0001 (which is very close to the x coordinate of the proton: first coordinate of xangst for the 8th atom in the output file).

 The keyword [[npimage]] can be automatically set by ABINIT.
 It takes the requested total number of CPU cores divided by the number of dynamical images.
-The remaining cores are, if possible, distributed over k, band and FFT.
+The remaining cores are, if possible, distributed over k-points, bands and FFT.

 Let us test this functionality.
-Edit again the tstring_04.in file and comment the [[npimage]] line.
+Edit again the `tstring_04.in` file and comment the [[npimage]] line.
 Then run the calculation again over a number of cores of your choice (less than 200).
-If the code stops with an error message indicating that the number of kpt, band and FFT processors is not correct, adapt the value of [[npband]] and [[npfft]].
+If the code stops with an error message indicating that the number of k-point, band and FFT processors is not correct, adapt the value of [[npband]] and [[npfft]].

 Open the output file and look at the [[npimage]] value ...